Kinokkory/wiwinwlh/tutorial.md

 ana coalg = Fix . fmap (ana coalg) . coalg
 ```

 We call these functions *catamorphisms* and *anamorphisms*.
-Notice especially that the types of thees two
+Notice especially that the types of these two
 functions simply reverse the direction of arrows.
 Interpreted in another way they transform an
 algebra/colaglebra which defines a flat structure-preserving mapping between ``Fix f`` ``f`` into a function
 which either rolls or unrolls the fixpoint.
 What is particularly nice about this approach is that the